-The accumulation levels of plant-derived ICIs necessary to reach the 10% and 5% breakeven points were $0.23-0.80 \text{ g kg}^{-1}$ (10%) and $0.52-2.23 \text{ g kg}^{-1}$ (5%) respectively manual/transgenic in the scenario, and similar the automated/transient setting (Table 4).
+The accumulation levels of plant-derived ICIs necessary to reach the 10% and 5% breakeven points were 0.23-0.80 g/kg (10%) and 0.52-2.23 g/kg (5%), respectively, in the manual/transgenic scenario, and similar for the automated/transient setting (Table 4).
 Therefore, all conditions for Pembrolizumab fell within the cost region of the ICIs we expressed in plants given a recovery of 0.53, while the production of Nivolumab was well within reach.
-Only the 5% breakeven condition of Nivolumab would require a three-fold increase in protein accumulation level.
-This seems well in reach given reports of improvements in protein accumulation for plant-produced antibodies ranged from ~0.5 g kg-1 (similar to the levels reported here) to ~2.5 g kg-1 (Zischewski et al., 2016).
+Only the 5% breakeven condition of Nivolumab would require a threefold increase in protein accumulation level.
+This seems well in reach given reports of improvements in protein accumulation for plant-produced antibodies ranged from ~0.5 g/kg (similar to the levels reported here) to ~2.5 g/kg (Zischewski et al., 2016).